 - Meditation or simply just removing yourself from the situation that’s causing the anger.

 6. Rely on Your Network.
 Each of us has loved ones and essential people upon whom we can rely.
 Use these people to help you identify your problem and figure out ways to manage your anger better.
 Also, set aside time to re-invest in your close relationships, especially with family and close friends, so they are more likely to be there when you need them.
-Don’t forget relationships are a give and take, so remember to be there for them, as well.
+Don’t forget relationships are a give and take, so remember to be there for them.

 7. See the Humor.
 Learn to laugh at yourself.
 Taking yourself too seriously can increase your stress and anger levels.
 If you take a scenario where you get angry and make it seem more significant than it is, it can help you see the humor in your anger.